blackbaba/Advanced-Web-Development-Bootcamp/README.md

 - Authentication and Authorization
 - Asynchronous Code with JavaScript

-Other useful skills and toolsets - Git, Markdown, Heroku, AWS.
+## Other useful skills acquired and toolsets learned
+- Git
+- Markdown
+- Heroku
+- AWS